In a nutshell

 Praia Formosa

-We recommend the Complexo Balnear do Lido and the Complexo Balnear da Ponta Gorda .
+We recommend the Complexo Balnear do Lido and the Complexo Balnear da Ponta Gorda.
 Both have large pools and plenty of space for sunbathing.

 Restaurants and Bars in Funchal

-• Rei da Poncha: Typical poncha bar.
+• Rei da Poncha: A classic poncha bar.

 • Ottavia Ice Cream Factory: Best ice cream in Funchal.

-Funchal is the best place to stay in Madeira if you want to do a lot of excursions in Madeira.
-That’s why you have a huge selection of hotels.
+Funchal is the best base for staying on Madeira if you want to take lots of day trips around the island.
+That’s why you’ll find a huge selection of hotels here.

 When is the best time to visit Funchal?